pixelgrade/silk-lite/readme.txt

 Author: Pixelgrade
 Author URI: https://pixelgrade.com
 Description: An enchanting magazine style theme for fashion bloggers, prized for its smart layout and smooth animations.
 Whether you're looking to share your own thoughts, write about your latest findings or just have a scrapbook of photos, SILK is designed to fulfill these and a lot more.
-Version: 1.2.10
+Version: 1.3.0
-License: GNU General Public License v2 or later License URI: http://www.gnu.org/licenses/gpl-2.0.html Tested up to: 5.1
+License: GNU General Public License v2 or later License URI: http://www.gnu.org/licenses/gpl-2.0.html Requires at least: 4.9.9
+Tested up to: 5.1.1
-Tags: translation-ready, theme-options, footer-widgets, featured-images, custom-menu, custom-colors, custom-background, grid-layout, two-columns, three-columns, four-columns, blog
+Tags: translation-ready, theme-options, footer-widgets, featured-images, custom-menu, custom-colors, custom-background, grid-layout, two-columns, three-columns, four-columns, blog, entertainment, photography, rtl-language-support

 == Description ==